-You have the right to review any decision we make if you disagree.
+You can review any decision we make if you disagree with it.

 What to do if you disagree

-If, after you have talked to us, you still disagree you can look at submitting a review of decision.
+If, after you have talked to us, you still disagree you can review the decision.

 Applying for a review of decision